Wiretap Channels with Random States Non-Causally Available at the Encoder: Proof of Lemma

 \begin{lemma}[Strictly Positive Exponents] There exists an $\alpha>1$ such that $\beta^{(j)}_{\alpha,\delta_j}> 0$, for $j=1,2$. \end{lemma} Lemma \ref{LEMMA:positive_exponents} is proven in Appendix \ref{APPEN:positive_exponents_proof} and shows that the RHS of \eqref{EQ:atypical probability expectation} can be made an exponentially decaying function of $n$.
 To bound the probability (with respect to a random superposition codebook) of \eqref{EQ:chernoff_rvs1} not producing this exponential decay, we use one of the Chernoff bounds stated in the following lemma.

-\begin{lemma}[Chernoff Bound] Let $\big\{X_m\big\}_{m=1}^M$ be a collection of i.i.d. random variables with $X_m\in[0,B]$ and $\mathbb{E}X_m\leq\mu\neq 0$, for all $m\in[1:M]$.
-Then for any $c$ with $\frac{c}{\mu} \geq 1$
+\begin{lemma}[Chernoff Bound] Let $\big\{X_m\big\}_{m=1}^M$ be a collection of i.i.d. random variables with $X_m\in[0,B]$ and $\mathbb{E}X_m\leq\mu\neq 0$ for all $m\in[1:M]$.
+Then, for any $c$ with $\frac{c}{\mu} \geq 1$

-\end{lemma} For the proof of the bounds see \cite[Appendix C]{Goldfeld_WTCII_semantic2015} (Equation (119) therein proves the first bound, while (122) establishes the second).
-Having Lemma \ref{LEMMA:Chernoff}, we show that $\int d P_{\mathbb{B}_n,2}$ is exponentially small with probability doubly-exponentially close to 1.
-To do so we exploit the fact that for any $j\in\mathcal{J}_n$, the structure of the superposition code implies that the collection $\big\{\big(\mathbf{U}(i,\mathsf{B}_U),\mathbf{V}(i,j,\mathsf{B}_V)\big)\big\}_{i\in\mathcal{I}_n}$ comprises i.i.d. pairs of random variables.
+\end{lemma} For the proof of the bounds see \cite[Appendix C]{Goldfeld_WTCII_semantic2015}.
+Having Lemma \ref{LEMMA:Chernoff}, we show that $\int d P_{\mathsf{B}_n,2}$ is exponentially small with a probability doubly-exponentially close to 1.
+To demonstrate this we exploit the fact that for any $j\in\mathcal{J}_n$, the structure of the superposition code implies that the collection $\big\{\big(\mathbf{U}(i),\mathbf{V}(i,j)\big)\big\}_{i\in\mathcal{I}_n}$ comprises i.i.d. pairs of random variables.
 Consequently, denoting

-we have that $\big\{f\big(\mathbf{U}(i,\mathsf{B}_U),\mathbf{V}(i,j,\mathsf{B}_V)\big)\big\}_{i\in\mathcal{I}_n}$ are i.i.d. for any $j\in\mathcal{J}_n$, and that
+we have that $\big\{f\big(\mathbf{U}(i),\mathbf{V}(i,j)\big)\big\}_{i\in\mathcal{I}_n}$ are i.i.d. for any $j\in\mathcal{J}_n$, and that

 For any $c\in\mathbb{R}_+$ consider now the following:

 where the last inequality is the union bound.
 Using \eqref{EQ:Chernoff2} on each of the summands from the RHS of \eqref{EQ:atypical_chenoff_preliminary} with $M = 2^{nR_1}$, $\mu =2^{-n\beta^{(1)}_{\alpha,\delta_1}}+2^{-n\beta^{(2)}_{\alpha,\delta_2}}$, $B=1$, and $\frac{c}{\mu} = 2$, gives